Axion Perturbations: A General Analytical Treatment: Adiabatic and Entropy Perturbations of Axion

 \subsubsection{Isocurvature Solution}

-First, we will obtain the general \textit{homogeneous} solution of the axion fluctuations.
+First, we will obtain the general \textit{homogeneous} solution (in the differential equation sense) of the axion fluctuations.
 We will make minimal assumptions about the background solution, which allow our final result to be applicable beyond the standard misalignment mechanism and include, e.g.~kinetic misalignment \cite{Co:2019jts, Eroncel:2022vjg}.

 In general, the axion fluctuations evolve non-linearly due to the non-linear potential, which in turn will produce non-Gaussian statistics for the axion density fluctuations, and therefore also for the isocurvature mode.
 Note that these non-Gaussianities would arise even if the axion obeyed purely Gaussian statistics by the end of inflation and are therefore distinct from inflationary non-Gaussianities.